 Activating Content & Privacy Restrictions

-- To activate “Content & Privacy Restrictions” be sure the toggle switch is slid to the right.
-It will appear as a white circle in a green oval.
+- To activate “Content & Privacy Restrictions” be sure the toggle switch is slid to the right, it should be green.

 Limiting Adult Websites